 Since July, monsoon rains have triggered flooding in low-lying areas causing one-third of the country to be underwater.
 Water levels have risen to their highest level in 100 years.

 Areas situated close to bodies of water (rivers, canals etc) have been affected by flooding and even landslides across parts of Bangladesh.
-This has caused 300,000 people to be evacuated from their homes, while it’s estimated that 700,000 people have been affected by the rising water levels.
+This has caused over 300,000 people to be evacuated from their homes, while it’s estimated that 7.3 million people have been affected by the rising water levels.

 Please note: To be as effective as possible we do not accept donations to specific disasters.